- What Are the Symptoms of Cocaine Addiction & Cocaine Withdrawal?

 - Aversive therapy helps to create a physical aversion to the drug.

 - Physiotherapy, which gives excellent results, is available for patients during the entire treatment.
 It is necessary to restore the body to be able to go through many procedures that are necessary for the recovery process.
-Physiotherapy helps to relieve stress and accelerates blood flow and treatment effect.
+Physiotherapy helps to relieve stress and accelerates treatment effects.

-- After all the treatments, the patient’s condition and the progress made during the treatment is assessed, and the condition before and after staying in our hospital is analyzed.
+- After all the treatments, the patient’s condition and the progress made during the treatment is assessed, and the condition before and after staying in the hospital is analyzed.

-In case of a need, we also offer transport of patients from the airport or the station to the hospital and back.
-We help foreign patients receive a visa if they need it, and if they have company, they too can stay in the hospital.
+In case of a need, we offer transfer of patients between the airport or the station and the hospital.
+We help foreign patients receive a visa if they need it, and if they have an accompanying person, they can also stay in the hospital with all the facilities provided.

-Our professional staff is available to patients 24 hours a day and seven days a week.
+The professional staff is available to patients 24 hours a day and seven days a week.
 Our doctors are certified anesthesiologists, psychiatrists, and psychologists with 10 to 25 years of experience.
-Your safety and security is our priority, the facility is under video surveillance, and the hired security guard takes care of it.
+Your safety and security is our priority, the facility is under video surveillance and the security guard.